-TV & Film Therapists: The Good, The Bad and the Down Right Ridiculous
+TV & Film Therapists: The Good, The Bad And The Ridiculous

 Therapy can be an awkward process.
 The idea is that two people who do not know each other come together in an unfamiliar environment.
 Innermost feelings are tentatively explored.
 Trust is slowly built.
 The unspoken becomes known.
 It is not always a comfortable place to be but slowly something happens.
 This can be mysterious and extremely powerful, even life-changing experience.

 For this reason it is perhaps not surprising that the relationship between therapist and client has long fascinated film-makers and TV writers, from Alfred Hitchcock and M Night Shyamalan to Fleabag's Phoebe Waller-Bridge.